-- o No authentication at all; (None) - Identification of the remote peer entity only, without verification; (Weak) - o Simple authentication: identification with verification intended to make masquerading difficult; and - o Strong authentication: identification with verification using cryptographic techniques intended to make masquerading, in practical terms, nearly impossible.
+- o No authentication at all; (None) - o Identification of the remote peer entity only, without verification; (Weak) - Simple authentication: verified identification with or without a password.
+Intended to make masquerading difficult; and - o Strong authentication: identification with verification using cryptographic techniques intended to make masquerading, in practical terms, nearly impossible.